-A normal heartbeat makes two sounds – lubb-dubb – which are the sounds made when your heart valves close during each heartbeat.
-Any extra sounds – such as whooshing or swishing – are called heart murmurs.
+A normal heartbeat is made up of 2 sounds — 'lubb-dubb'.
+Those are the sounds made when your heart valves close during each heartbeat.

-Heart murmurs can be there at birth (congenital) or can develop later in life.
+Heart murmurs can be there at birth (congenital).
+They can also develop later in life.
 Heart murmurs aren’t a disease.
-They might or might not be a sign of an underlying heart problem.
+But they can be a sign of an underlying heart problem.

 What causes a heart murmur?